CiscoDevNet/terraform-provider-intersight/website/docs/d/ippool_pool.html.markdown

 # Data Source: intersight_ippool_pool
 Pool represents a collection of IPv4 and/or IPv6 addresses that can be allocated to other configuration entities like server profiles.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_ippool_pool.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `assigned`:(int) Number of IDs that are currently assigned.
 * `assignment_order`:(string) Assignment order decides the order in which the next identifier is allocated.* `sequential` - Identifiers are assigned in a sequential order.* `default` - Assignment order is decided by the system.